Kyro-Music/Discord-SlashCommands-Java/README.md

 # Java-SlashCommands

 # !
-You need to enable Raw Events on you JDABuilder or the listeners won't work !
+You need to enable Raw Events on your JDABuilder or the listeners won't work !

 # Installation